Scrabo Tower: A Stunning View From Newtownards, County Down

 The Beginning of Scrabo Tower

-It was originally known as Londonderry Monument and its architecture is an example of the Scottish baronial revival style and symbolised the landlord’s chivalrous duty to his tenants.
+It was initially known as the Londonderry Monument, and its architecture is an example of the Scottish baronial revival style and symbolises the landlord’s chivalrous duty to his tenants.

-Visitors can walk through the exhibition located inside the tower and watch a short video explaining its long and interesting history.
+Visitors can walk through the exhibition inside the tower and watch a short video explaining its long and exciting history.

 History of Scrabo Tower

-In fact, another monument, the Londonderry equestrian statue, was built to commemorate him as well.
+Another monument, the Londonderry equestrian statue, was also built to commemorate him.
 This time in Durham, England.

 Scrabo Tower was inhabited by the McKays, William McKay, his wife and 8 children.
 The descendants of the family looked after the estate until the 1960s.